 February 1, 2017 is the deadline for early consideration for admission.
-If places are available after the February admissions round, we will review qualified applicants on a monthly basis.
+We will review qualified applicants on a monthly basis after February.
 If you’re interested, please start your application as soon as possible.

 The application process for the Master of Public Administration (MPA) program is an online process.
 You will need to create electronic copies (in PDF format) of your unofficial transcripts, your statement, and your resume for uploading.
 We encourage you to begin the online application process - you may return later and complete the process as you gather the necessary application materials.
 Please contact Bob Choquette if you encounter any difficulties with the online system.
 If money is to be sent by Wire Transfer, please fill in this linked PDF Wire Transfer form and call the Cashiers Office to let them know it is coming.